 Maybe!
 If you don’t set the marbles in the concrete far enough they will pop out.
 If this happens, just use a little super glue to stick the marble back in its spot after everything is dry.

 2. What if I add too much water to the concrete?

-If you notice the water pooling around the edge of your stepping stone, pick up the stone and pour as much access water off of the top as possible.
+If you notice the water pooling around the edge of your stepping stone, pick up the stepping stone and pour as much access water off of the top as possible.
 You can also gently apply a paper towel to the top of the stone to let it soak up excess water.

 3. What if I want bigger stepping stones?

 In this tutorial, they line a large pizza box with a garbage bag to make large square stepping stones.
 I haven’t personally tried it, but seems totally doable!

 For more DIY stepping stone pictures, Annie made these stones with an entire preschool class.
 Here is another tutorial (in Swedish) about making stepping stones with an imprint from a giant leaf!
 Have you ever made concrete stepping stones with kids?
 I’d love to hear…